bmankowitz/FileSystems/README.md

 Not all allocated memory is freed.

 There was an issue where mkdir would occasionally overwrite other data in the fat32 image.
-I can not reproduce the issue, so it may be resolved, but in case it's not user beware.
+I can not reproduce the issue, so it is probably resolved, but I'm not 100% sure.